Power MOSFET: Breakdown voltage/on-state resistance trade-off

-When in the OFF-state, the power MOSFET is equivalent to a PIN diode (constituted by the P+ diffusion, the N− epitaxial layer and the N+ substrate).
-When this highly non-symmetrical structure is reverse-biased, the space-charge region extends principally on the light-doped side, i.e., over the N− layer.
-This means that this layer has to withstand most of the MOSFET's OFF-state drain-to-source voltage.
+When in the off-state, the power MOSFET is equivalent to a PIN diode (constituted by the P+ diffusion, the N− epitaxial layer and the N+ substrate).
+When this highly non-symmetrical structure is reverse-biased, the space-charge region extends principally on the lightly-doped side, i.e., over the N− layer.
+This means that this layer has to withstand most of the MOSFET's off-state drain-to-source voltage.

-However, when the MOSFET is in the ON-state, this N− layer has no function.
-Furthermore, as it is a lightly doped region, its intrinsic resistivity is non-negligible and adds to the MOSFET's ON-state Drain-to-Source Resistance (RDSon) (this is the Rn resistance in figure 2).
+However, when the MOSFET is in the on-state, this N− layer has no function.
+Furthermore, as it is a lightly-doped region, its intrinsic resistivity is non-negligible and adds to the MOSFET's on-state drain-to-source resistance (RDSon) (this is the Rn resistance in figure 2).

 Two main parameters govern both the breakdown voltage and the RDSon of the transistor: the doping level and the thickness of the N− epitaxial layer.
 The thicker the layer and the lower its doping level, the higher the breakdown voltage.
 On the contrary, the thinner the layer and the higher the doping level, the lower the RDSon (and therefore the lower the conduction losses of the MOSFET).
-Therefore, it can be seen that there is a trade-off in the design of a MOSFET, between its voltage rating and its ON-state resistance.
+Therefore, it can be seen that there is a trade-off in the design of a MOSFET, between its voltage rating and its on-state resistance.
 This is demonstrated by the plot in figure 3.

 Body diode

 It can be seen in figure 1 that the source metallization connects both the N+ and P+ implantations, although the operating principle of the MOSFET only requires the source to be connected to the N+ zone.
 However, if it were, this would result in a floating P zone between the N-doped source and drain, which is equivalent to a NPN transistor with a non-connected base.
-Under certain conditions (under high drain current, when the on-state drain to source voltage is in the order of some volts), this parasitic NPN transistor would be triggered, making the MOSFET uncontrollable.
+Under certain conditions (under high drain current, when the on-state drain-to-source voltage is in the order of some volts), this parasitic NPN transistor would be triggered, making the MOSFET uncontrollable.
 The connection of the P implantation to the source metallization shorts the base of the parasitic transistor to its emitter (the source of the MOSFET) and thus prevents spurious latching.
 This solution, however, creates a diode between the drain (cathode) and the source (anode) of the MOSFET, making it able to block current in only one direction.

 Body diodes may be utilized as freewheeling diodes for inductive loads in configurations such as H bridge or half bridge.
 While these diodes usually have rather high forward voltage drop, they can handle large currents and are sufficient in many applications, reducing part count, and thus, device cost and board space.
 To increase efficiency, synchronous rectification is often used to minimize the amount of time that the body diode conducts current.